-- (19) Depositors whose activities include money laundering within the meaning of Article 1(2) or (3) of Directive 2005/60/EC of the European Parliament and of the Council of 26 October 2005 on the prevention of the use of the financial system for the purpose of money laundering and terrorist financing 1 should be excluded from payments by DGS. - (20) The cost to credit institutions of participating in a DGS bears no relation to the cost that would result from a massive withdrawal of bank deposits not only from a credit institution in difficulties but also from healthy institutions following a loss of depositor confidence in the soundness of the banking system. - (21) It is necessary that the available financial means of DGS amount to a certain target level and that extraordinary contributions may be collected.
-In any event, DGS should have adequate alternative funding arrangements in place to enable them to obtain short-term funding to meet claims made against them.
-It should be possible for the available financial means of the DGS to include cash, deposits, payment commitments and low-risk assets, which can be liquidated within a short period of time.
-Contributions to the DGS should take due account of the business cycle or otherwise take into account the stability of the deposit-taking sector and existing liabilities of the scheme.
+- (32) Depositors whose activities include money laundering within the meaning of Article 1(2) or (3) of Directive 2005/60/EC of the European Parliament and of the Council1 should be excluded from repayment by a DGS. - (33) The cost to credit institutions of participating in a DGS bears no relation to the cost that would result from a massive withdrawal of deposits not only from a credit institution in difficulty but also from healthy institutions, following a loss of depositor confidence in the soundness of the banking system. - (34) It is necessary that the available financial means of DGSs amount to a certain target level and that extraordinary contributions may be collected.
+In any event, DGSs should have adequate alternative funding arrangements in place to enable them to obtain short-term funding to meet claims made against them.
+It should be possible for the available financial means of DGSs to include cash, deposits, payment commitments and low-risk assets, which can be liquidated within a short period of time.
+The amount of contributions to the DGS should take due account of the business cycle, the stability of the deposit-taking sector and existing liabilities of the DGS. - (35) DGSs should invest in low-risk assets.

-6162/14 CS/mf 12 DGG1B E.N
+Directive 2005/60/EC of the European Parliament and of the Council of 26 October 2005 on the prevention of the use of the financial system for the purpose of money laundering and terrorist financing (OJ L 309, 25.11.2005, p.
+15).

-- (23) DGS should invest in low-risk assets referred to in Categories first and second in Article 336.1 of Regulation 575/2013 or similarly safe and liquid assets. - (24) Contributions to DGS should be based on the amount of covered deposits and the degree of risk incurred by the respective member.
-This would allow to reflect the risk profiles of individual banks, including their different business models, should lead to a fair calculation of contributions and provide incentives to operate under a less risky business model.
-In order to tailor contributions to market circumstances and risk profiles, DGS should be able to use their own risk-based methods.

-In order to take account of particularly low-risk sectors which are regulated under national law, Member States should be allowed to provide for corresponding reductions in the contributions while respecting the target level for each scheme.
+- Contributions to DGSs should be based on the amount of covered deposits and the degree of risk incurred by the respective member.
+This would allow the risk profiles of individual credit institutions to be reflected, including their different business models.
+It should also lead to a fair calculation of contributions and provide incentives to operate under a less risky business model.
+In order to tailor contributions to market circumstances and risk profiles, DGSs should be able to use their own risk-based methods.
+In order to take account of particularly low-risk sectors which are regulated under national law, Member States should be allowed to provide for corresponding reductions in the contributions while respecting the target level for each DGS.
 In any event, calculation methods should be approved by competent authorities.
-EBA should issue guidelines in order to specify methods for calculating contributions.

-- (25) Deposit protection is an essential element in the completion of the internal market and an indispensable supplement to the system of supervision of credit institutions on account of the solidarity it creates amongst all the institutions in a given financial market in the event of the failure of any of them.
-Therefore, Member States should allow DGS to lend money to each other on a voluntary basis. - (26) The existing repayment period runs counter to the need to maintain depositor confidence and does not meet depositors' needs.
-The repayment period should therefore be reduced to a period of seven working days.
+The European Supervisory Authority (European Banking Authority) ('EBA'), established by Regulation (EU) No 1093/2010 of the European Parliament and of the Council should issue guidelines for specifying methods for calculating contributions. - (37) Deposit protection is an essential element in the completion of the internal market and an indispensable complement to the system of supervision of credit institutions on account of the solidarity it creates among all the institutions in a given financial market in the event of the failure of any of them.
+Therefore, Member States should be able to allow DGSs to lend money to each other on a voluntary basis.

+Regulation (EU) No 1093/2010 of the European Parliament and of the Council of 24 November 2010 establishing a European Supervisory Authority (European Banking Authority), amending Decision No 716/2009/EC and repealing Commission Decision 2009/78/EC (OJ L 331, 15.12.2010, p.
+12).